kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Tree after 73 inserted into leaf node**

-There is a problem, however: if the in-order successor is a 2-node leaf, this leaves an empty leaf node, resulting in an unbalanced tree.

 In summary, we note that after the split a new node has been added to the tree on the same level of the tree as the former 4-node.
-The parent has a new key added and one additional child, but the tree itself remains balanced.
+The parent has a new key added and one additional child, but **the tree itself remains balanced**.
 It has only grown "wider" by one node on the level of the former 4-node.

 The root is a special case.
 If the root is a 4-node, its parent is nullptr.
 In this case a new root node is allocated to hold the middle key of the former root.
 Here is a tree with 4-node root into which 25 will be inserted: